daniel-saunders-phil/dancing-game/README.md

 # dancing-game
 An agent-based model for exploring the evolution of gendered behaviour and social learning.
 The modeling approach draws heavily on evolutionary game theory and [this book](https://oxford.universitypressscholarship.com/view/10.1093/oso/9780198789970.001.0001/oso-9780198789970).
 This project expands on that book to explore how gendered social learning might have co-evolved with gendered behaviour.
+Results from this project were published [here](https://journals.sagepub.com/doi/10.1177/00483931211049770)

 There are four kinds of files in the repository: